ironman9967/NodeOculus/README.md

 1. Linux based OS<br>

 <h2>License:</h2>
-Please refer to the 'OCULUS VR LICENSE.txt' for the Oculus SDK license information.
+Please refer to the 'OCULUS VR LICENSE.txt' for the Oculus Rift SDK license information.

-The JS port and Nodejs addon portions are licensed under:
+The JS port and NodeJS addon portions are licensed under:

 The MIT License (MIT)